By Frédéric Ducoulombier, CAIA, Director and Head of Climate Policy Advocacy, EDHEC-Risk Climate Impact Institute

 The authors write: "Under the proposed 50 % greenness threshold and a fossil fuel exposure limit of 5 %, the total value of green assets financed by funds eligible to the Ecolabel would amount to just EUR 3 billion.
 Under a minimum greenness threshold of 20 % and fossil fuel exposure limit of 15 %, this value increases to EUR 27 billion – at the expense of more money financing fossil fuel activities (EUR 33 billion v EUR 8 billion with a 5 % portfolio limit)."

-This is consistent with recent empirical work (Christiansen, 2022) showing that the simplistic energy exclusions rules built in the EU Paris-aligned benchmarks, lead to structural under-funding of transitioning utilities (an obvious nonsense given the electrification needs of the transition) and of the green activities undertaken by other energy companies (admittedly the transition promises of oil and gas companies deserve extreme scrutiny and the current involvement of the industry in pushing ‘hopium’ pipe dreams does little to assuage well-placed concerns - it remains however that thresholds are set too low to reward companies in the fossil fuel ecosystem that would break rank and transition in earnest).
+This is consistent with recent empirical work (Christiansen, 2022) showing that the simplistic energy exclusions rules built in the EU Paris-aligned benchmarks, lead to structural under-funding of transitioning utilities (an obvious nonsense given the electrification needs of the transition).
+It is also consistent with the green activities undertaken by other energy companies (admittedly the transition promises of oil and gas companies deserve extreme scrutiny and the current involvement of the industry in pushing ‘hopium’ pipe dreams does little to assuage well-placed concerns.
+It remains the case, however, that thresholds are set too low to reward companies in the fossil fuel ecosystem that choose to break rank and transition in earnest.

 In this respect, the ESMA analysts hint that thresholds should be relaxed in combination with strict oversight and materialisation of transition promises: "the Ecolabel criteria 4 and 5 on engagement policy and investor impact can usefully complement quantitative criteria by ensuring that any financing of fossil fuel activities comes with strings attached, pushing investee companies to decarbonise."